andrezeitz/z-dentist-milestone-4/README.md

 ### Python

 ### Different Screen Size
-The site is optimate for all screen sizes and tested with a Macbook Pro 13" and iPhone 13 Pro.
+The site is optimize for all screen sizes and tested with a Macbook Pro 13" and iPhone 13 Pro.
-I use media quries to make everything look and feel good on mobile devices.
+I use media queries to make everything look and feel good on mobile devices.

 ### Issues found during site development
 * There was an issue to send confirmation emails out to the user and Admin.
-I use send_mail from django and added subject and body straight in to it.
-In the body I added the first name of the user and also the confirmaton date and I kept getting error message that it could not read the firstname or the confirmation date.
+I use send_mail from Django and added subject and body straight in to it.
+In the body I added the first name of the user and also the confirmation date and I kept getting error message that it could not read the first name or the confirmation date.
 I then change it to defined both the subject and body before the send_mail and then just let the send_mail read from the variables.
 It made the errors go away.

 ![Skärmavbild 2021-11-09 kl  12 40 18](https://user-images.githubusercontent.com/85236391/140917835-994ea11c-79dd-4959-a85c-477b5d45a03e.png)

-* I had this problem when I tested to send email when the site was deployed to the Heroku platform it gave me an error that wasen't show in Gitpod.
+* I had this problem when I tested to send email when the site was deployed to the Heroku platform it gave me an error that was not showed in Gitpod.
 The issue was that I forgot to add the Secret API key from Send Grid in to the config on Heroku.
 After adding the key to the config vars the problem went away.

 <img width="660" alt="Skärmavbild 2021-10-28 kl  10 28 39" src="https://user-images.githubusercontent.com/85236391/140926748-d576da00-ff7d-48e9-89d1-41eb1fd59ee6.png">